Phase 3 — Security

 Run a single multi-agent OpenClaw gateway as a non-admin openclaw user with Docker sandboxing for all agents and sessions_send delegation for search isolation.

-└── Dedicated `openclaw` user (non-admin, chmod 700 home)
+└── Dedicated `openclaw` user (non-admin, locked-down home)

 └── Single OpenClaw gateway